sacreman/terraform-ansible-docker-wordpress/README.md

 `./cloud-automation.sh hello-world dev 2 t2.micro`

+To remove it all:

+`./destroy.sh hello-world dev 2 t2.micro`

 # Requirements:

 Imagine you’re part of a team that is starting a blogging application that would eventually run on the cloud (let’s